 Oracle instances are installed and configured differently on Windows and UNIX.
-If you plan to install Dimensions CM on a UNIX system and create an Oracle instance on a remote Windows Serena Runtime, before installing check that a pcms\sys Oracle user exists on the UNIX client Oracle RDBMS.
-For details about checking and/or creating this user see page 42.
+If you plan to install Dimensions CM on a UNIX system and create an Oracle instance on a remote Windows environment, before installing check that a pcms_sys Oracle user exists on the UNIX client Oracle RDBMS.
+For details about checking and/or creating this user see page 48.